matloff/FarewellAddress/Address.md

 individual student needs, but giving outlines in the assignment statement should be avoided.

-We also need to emphasize the importance of software development support infrastructure, so such as use of a debugging tool and knowledge of how search paths work.
-It must be emphasized to students that they must not "erase their brains" after the final exam, but instead should make active use of such material in their later courses.
+We also need to emphasize to students the importance of software development support infrastructure, so such as use of a debugging tool and knowledge of how search paths work.
+It must be emphasized to students that they must not "erase their brains" of this material after the final exam, but instead should make active use of such material in their later courses.

 *Computer systems issues*